 The piece can be performed by virtually any group of at least six instruments and/or singers.
 You can arrange your own score from the six conceptual lines.
 The vocal score is the simplest arrangement.
 You can look at the Newspeak arrangement to see one approach to arranging the piece for larger forces.

 You are warmly invited to support this low-key way of publishing.
-Once you make your purchase, we will send you a Finale file so you can make your very own arrangement of Did he promise you tomorrow?
+Once you make your purchase (currently donation-based for as long as the pandemic lasts), we will send you a PDF as well as a Finale/xml file so you can make your very own arrangement of Did he promise you tomorrow?

 - Instrumentation: clarinet saxophone trumpet trombone percussion (pitched) percussion (unpitched) piano guitar voice (singer) choir violin cello open instrumentation

 - Duration: <5 minutes

 - Project(s): A Book of Days BRIM: The River Project